fffffreedom/k8s/authentication-authorization/intro.md

 API requests are tied to either a normal user or a service account, or are treated as anonymous requests.
 This means every process inside or outside the cluster, from a human user typing kubectl on a workstation, to kubelets on nodes, to members of the control plane, must authenticate when making requests to the API server, or be treated as an anonymous user.

 API request分为三类：
-- normal user
+- normal user request
-- service account
+- service account request
 - anonymous request

 #### Authentication strategies